kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 Fast startup therefore improves agent quality indirectly by allowing more evidence-gathering cycles.

-## Short Loops Encourage Real Tests Instead of Static Guessing
+## Short Loops Encourage Real Tests Instead of Static Guessing { #short-loops-real-tests }

 When tests are expensive, both humans and agents are tempted to reason without running them.